-As well as being a place to grow retirement savings, your super fund may also offer life cover that can offer financial protection for you and your family.
+As well as being able to grow your retirement savings, your super fund may also offer life insurance to protect you and your family.
 It could also be a cost effective way to pay for insurance cover, as the premiums are deducted from your super balance rather than your take home pay.

 Superannuation funds generally provide members with the option to take out three types of personal insurance:

 Life insurance – this provides a lump sum payment to the people you nominate when you pass away.
 You may also be able to make a claim on life insurance if you are diagnosed with a terminal medical condition.

 Income protection insurance – this type of cover provides a regular payment of usually up to about 80% of your normal wage or salary if you can’t work due to illness or injury.
 In super, however, you can apply for a maximum of 75% of salary plus Super Guarantee contributions.

 Total and permanent disability (TPD) insurance – this pays a lump sum if you become seriously disabled and are no longer able to work.

 Your most recent superannuation statement should show if you have any personal insurance in place through your fund.
-If you’re not sure, get in touch with your super fund to find out.
+If you’re not sure, contact your super fund for more information.

 When you take out personal insurance through your super, the cost of cover (the premium) is paid out of your superannuation balance.
 This could be a cost-effective way to pay for insurance cover.